Chris-Kamau/ph-3-cocktail-app-final-project/README.md

 2. Navigate to the project directory: `cd cocktail-app`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
+5. Start the back-end server.
+Find the link to the back-end server here "https://github.com/Chris-Kamau/phase-3-ruby-sever-side-project"

 ## Usage